 If you’ve visited Italy’s top cities or you just want to get away from the top tourist sites, here are 5 of my favorite smaller cities.
 While they can be visited as day trips, they are great places to spend a few days taking in local life, strolling through the center, and sitting in a square for your coffee or apertivo (often without an extra service charge).
-These cities can be reached by train but also have parking near the historic center (where traffic is restricted) for those arriving by car.
+These cities can be reached by train but also have parking outside the historic center (where traffic is restricted) for those arriving by car. (updated 2023)

 Aosta is in a beautiful setting in the mountainous Aosta Valley, Italy’s smallest region, near Monte Bianco and the French border.
 Aosta has a huge central piazza, lots of Roman remains, medieval buildings, a main pedestrian street lined with shops, and plenty of cafes.
 You can take a cable car up the mountain to Pila for skiing, summer hiking and views.
 Several castles are nearby.

 - Where to Stay: We stayed at the small Hotel Cecchin by the Roman bridge, just outside the historic center.